 Check out our Obesity and Weight Loss guide for more information.

-You can’t see your pelvic floor muscles, but just like the muscles in your arms and legs, they lose their strength if they are not exercised.
+You can’t see your pelvic floor muscles; however, just like other muscles in your body they lose their strength if they are not put to use.

 Drinking too much fluid puts pressure on your bladder, and makes you need to urinate.
-Drinking too little means your urine becomes concentrated, which irritates your bladder, also making you want to run to the restroom!
+Drinking too little means your urine becomes concentrated, which irritates your bladder, and leads to urinary urgency.

 - Aim to drink four to eight 8 ounce glasses of water a day.

-- Try to drink only during the day and stop two to three hours before you go to bed.
+- Try to drink only during the day and stop a couple of hours before you go to bed.